 Nicky: Awesome, thank you so much and I will talk to you later, bye!

 Ben: Thank you Nicky, appreciate it.

 Where to find Ben:

 Every Wednesday I run a full tutorial on my Facebook page through a live video.
 This is based on the content shared here in the podcast.
 Be sure to check out my Facebook Page for past Facebook Live tutorials where I go deeper and share useful demonstrations on how to implement this into your business.

-Don’t forget to sign up for my Sales Funnels 101 Training to help you develop your online marketing strategy.
+Don’t forget to sign up for my FREE Masterclass to help you develop your online marketing strategy.